2014–2015 IRP Webinar Series

 Barbara Wolfe, Richard A. Easterlin Professor of Economics, Population Health Sciences, and Public Affairs

-In this webinar, Professors Pollak and Wolfe will discuss their interdisciplinary study that examines how the brain reflects family socio-economic status and the potential consequences for schooling attainment.
+In this webinar, Seth Pollak and Barbara Wolfe will discuss their interdisciplinary study that examines how family socioeconomic status (primarily income) is reflected in the size of critical areas of a child's brain and the potential consequences for schooling attainment.